Drakkar-Software/OctoBot/docs/source/pages/Telegram-interface.rst

 Chat not found
 ^^^^^^^^^^^^^^

-If OctoBot is producing this you get this error, it means that your `chat-id <https://github.com/Drakkar-Software/OctoBot/wiki/Telegram-interface#chat-id>`_ is not set correctly.
+If OctoBot is producing this you get this error, it means that your `chat-id <#chat-id>`_ is not set correctly.
 With an incorrect chat-id, OctoBot is able to read and reply commands but can't push messages by itself.

 TelegramSignalEvaluator is not receiving telegram messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^